dragos-niculescu/OMRChecker/README.upb.md

 #### Grades with names
-9. To add the grades to the test images: `python3 add_grade.py outputs/Results/Results*.csv`
+9. To add the grades to the test images: `python3 add_grade.py outputs/Results/Results*.csv | tee ./scoring.log`
 9a. check add_grade.py for posible grade adjustment/weighting

 10. You will find the processed images with grades in `res/`